 Frase is a strong alternative if your biggest pain is time spent on SERP research and briefing.

 You plug in a query, it summarizes the landscape, helps you build a brief, and gives you a place to draft and optimize.
 It’s less “enterprise editorial” than Clearscope and less “strategy modeling” than MarketMuse, but it’s very practical.
+For many content creators, it’s a useful middle ground between research and AI content workflows.

 Where it improves on Writerzen